SofiaNords/eurovision-quiz/README.md

            - Participants receive their quiz scores, enabling them to assess   their performance.
             - Clear feedback indicates whether their answer is correct or incorrect.
            -  If a user answers incorrectly, the correct answer is provided, helping them learn from their mistakes.
+            - Depending on how the user performs, the feedback will be costumized.

         3. Unlimited Retries:
             - Users enjoy the freedom to retake the quiz as many times as they desire.
 Whether aiming for improvement or simply having fun, unlimited retries enhance the user experience.

-        4. Costumized Feedback Based on Performance:
-            - Depending on how the user performs, the feedback will be costumized.

 -   ### Design
     -   #### Layout